iMac Pro vs Microsoft Surface Studio

 All of that sounds pretty impressive... until you see what the iMac Pro is packing.

-The Pro will come with 8, 10, or 18-core Intel Xeon processors, which have a few benefits over the Core range.
+The Pro comes with 8-, 10-, 14- or 18-core Intel Xeon processors, which have a few benefits over the Core range.
 They're more reliable and robust, boast larger caches for dealing with complex data, and support ECC (error-correcting code) RAM, which helps prevent crashing errors - vital during things like lengthy renders.

 Speaking of which, the iMac Pro starts from 32GB RAM - where the Surface Studio caps out - and only goes up from there, with the option for either 64GB or a frankly ridiculous 128GB.